 Step 5 - Make it Pleasing to the Eye

 Use a staple gun to attach a five-inch strip of fabric along the outer edge of the plywood, two inches from the edge.
 You can get fancy and make pleats if you choose, or just make it straight around and tuck in the edges.
 Think of it as a skirt.
 You may need to use more than one strip to make it all the way around.

 Step 6 – Add Fabric

 Measure your padding to the exact measurements of your plywood and cover it with the outdoor fabric.
 Use the spray on adhesive and make sure that there are no wrinkles; the fabric should wrap around the padding with about four inches on the backside.
 Secure the padding to the top of your cover with a strong adhesive.

 Step 7 - Attach the Handles

-Attach two handles on each side of the cover.
+Attach two handles to each side of the cover.
 Measure so that they are equidistant from each other.
 Secure the handles through all layers of the cover.
-Finally, place your DIY cover on top of your hot tub and let it do its job.
+Finally, place your new DIY cover on top of your hot tub and let it do its job.